IBM/ibm-generative-ai/CONTRIBUTING.md

 ```bash
 git push origin HEAD
 ```
-Raise a pull request from your `<my_awesome_branch>` in the `head repository` to the `develop` branch in the `base repository`.
+Raise a pull request from your `<my_awesome_branch>` in the `head repository` to the `main` branch in the `base repository`.
 To do so go to the github page of the repo.
 The image below shows an example:

 ![image](/documentation/assets/pull_request_from_fork_to_base.png)